StudiousStone/pynq-ncs-yolo-v2/README.md

 There will be a file *graph* generated as converted models for NCS.
 Just copy this *graph* file to the repo on the PYNQ-Z1.

 ### Step 4.
 Run tests
+Use the Jupyter notebooks in the notebooks directory of this repo to test YOLOv2 with an image file, a webcam or a HDMI input.
+You can also run the detection example script by using this command in the terminal:
 ```
 python3.6 ./detectionExample/Main.py --image ./data/dog.jpg
 ```